NVIDIA/aistore/deploy/dev/local/README.md

 ## `$GOPATH` and `$PATH`

-There's of course a tone of [tutorials](https://tip.golang.org/doc/tutorial/getting-started) and markdowns on the web, but the gist of it boils down to a single word: `GOPATH`.
+There's of course a ton of [tutorials](https://tip.golang.org/doc/tutorial/getting-started) and markdowns on the web, but the gist of it boils down to a single word: `GOPATH`.
 Namely, setting it up and exporting, e.g.:

 ```console
 $ mkdir /tmp/go/src /tmp/go/pkg /tmp/go/bin